A. David avenges the Gibeonites.

 b.
 Saul had sought to kill them in his zeal for the children of Israel and Judah: We normally think of such zeal as something good.
 Yet Saul’s misguided zeal was a sin and brought calamity on Israel.

 i.
-This is a good example of how good intentions don’t excuse bad actions.
+This is a good example of good intentions not excusing bad actions.
 We often excuse bad actions in ourselves and in others because of what we think are good intentions.
 But God examines both our intentions and our actions.

 3. (3-6) David’s agreement with the Gibeonites.